Comparing Type Systems for Deadlock Freedom: Separating Classes of Deadlock-Free Typed Processes

-One main result of this paper is that $\lcp$ and $\lpkoba$ coincide.
-Before stating this result, we make the following observations.
-The typing rules for processes in \lcp do not directly allow free output.
-However, free output is representable (and typable) by linear logic types by means of the transformation in \Cref{d:trans}.
-Thus, considered processes are not syntactically equal.
-In \lcp there is cooperating composition (enabled by Rule~\Did{T-$\cut$} in \Cref{fig:type-system-cll}); typable occurrences of restriction are only allowed via this cooperation.
-Independent composition can only be enabled by Rule~\Did{T-$\mix$}.

-The following property is key in our developments: it connects our encodings of (dual) session types into usage types with reliability (\Cref{d:reli}), a central notion to the type system for deadlock-freedom in \Cref{f:pityping}.
-Recall that, unlike usage types, there is no parallel composition operator at the level of session types.
-In the following proposition, we use the following extension of the reliability predicate (cf. \Cref{d:reli}) from usages to channel types: $\rel{\utype{U}{\wt{T}}} = \rel{U}$.
+We now show that $\lcp$ and $\muKoba$ coincide.
+We need an important property, given by \Cref{p:relia}, which connects our encodings of (dual) session types into usage types with reliability (\Cref{d:reli}), a central notion to the type systems for deadlock freedom in \Cref{f:pityping} and \Cref{f:mupityping}.
+First we have the following result, which connects our encodings of types and the notion of duality.